-We observe that the stability of contact discontinuities for the Cauchy problem for strictly hyperbolic systems in one space dimension under a $BV$ perturbation has been studied by Sabl$\acute{\text{e}}$-Tougeron \ci{Sable-1993} and Corli--Sabl$\acute{\text{e}}$-Tougeron \ci{Corli-Sable-1997}.
-In particular, the reflection coefficients, such as $K_{11}$ here, are required to be less than one, which is the stability condition for the mixed problem in the strip $\{(t,x): t \ge 0, -1 < x < 1\}$ in the earlier works; see, e.g., Sabl$\acute{\text{e}}$-Tougeron \ci{Sable-1993}.
-Working with the non-isentropic Euler system \eqref{1.1} and a uniform upstream flow, Chen-Zhang-Zhu \ci{Chen-Zhang-Zhu-2007} first proved the global existence in $BV$ of supersonic Euler flows containing a strong vortex sheet/entropy wave under the $BV$ perturbation of the Lipschitz wall by using the Glimm scheme.
-The essential difference between system \eqref{1.1} as analyzed in \ci{Chen-Zhang-Zhu-2007} (and in Sections 2--7 here) and strictly hyperbolic systems as considered in \ci{Corli-Sable-1997, Sable-1993} is that two of the four characteristic eigenvalues coincide and have two linearly independent eigenvectors which determine precisely the compressible vortex sheets and entropy waves so that two independent parameters are required to describe them, respectively.
+Working with the full Euler system \eqref{1.1} and a uniform upstream flow containing one straight strong vortex sheet/entropy wave, Chen-Zhang-Zhu \ci{Chen-Zhang-Zhu-2007} first established the global existence of supersonic Euler flows in $BV$ with a strong vortex sheet/entropy wave under the $BV$ perturbation of the Lipschitz wall by using the Glimm scheme.
+The essential difference between system \eqref{1.1} (as analyzed in \ci{Chen-Zhang-Zhu-2007} and \S 2--\S 7 below) and strictly hyperbolic systems as considered in \ci{Corli-Sable-1997, Sable-1993} is that two of the four characteristic eigenvalues coincide and have two corresponding linearly independent eigenvectors that determine precisely the compressible vortex sheet and entropy wave, so that two independent parameters are required to describe them, respectively.